 The ultimate connector

 This thinking led us to the central creative idea – the connector.
-It amplifies key words, connects genres, people and locations.
+It amplifies key words and links genres, people and locations.
 Its scale and rhythm varies dependent on mood.
 Sometimes calm.
 Often frenetic.
 Always moving and bursting with energy.

 Extending the connector idea, the bespoke typeface we produced with Pangram Pangram is a vital brand component.
 Its role is both emotive and practical.
 With a mass of user-generated imagery, a customisable font pulls everything together with a sense of ownership.
 Ligatures can join pairs of characters, or become much more playful to show the brand’s exuberance.